Ali-Mikael/IaC-deployment-prep/T3-vm.md

 ## Key pair
 For the you to be able to log in to your VM, you need an asymmetric key pair.
-You could use terraform for this, but it's safer to create it locally, and just let terraform do the heavy lifting for you, meaning transfer the public key to your VM.
+You could use terraform for this, but it's better to create it locally, and just let terraform do the heavy lifting for you, meaning transfer the public key to your VM.
 <br>
 Create key pair locally: